 Accommodation Near the Soco Gap Access to the Blue Ridge Parkway, NC

 Plan a stay at Meadowlark Motel in Maggie Valley, located moments from the Soco Gap access to the Blue Ridge Parkway in NC.
-Nestled on the fringe of the Great Smoky Mountain National Park and the scenic Blue Ridge Parkway, Maggie Valley is an exciting destination with many attractions.
+Nestled right in the center of the Great Smoky Mountain National Park and the scenic Blue Ridge Parkway, Maggie Valley is an exciting destination with many attractions.
 The Meadowlark Motel is within walking distance to Maggie Valley Festival Grounds (where you can take in live shows and events throughout the year) and a number of restaurants, shops and attractions.
 This legendary creek-side motel is just a short drive from Cherokee, Asheville, Mt.
 Mitchell State Park and all of the other attractions in our Top 10 list.
 Enjoy complimentary Wi-Fi and Continental breakfast during your stay in an array of accommodations, from guest rooms to a cabin or cottage.
 They also have an outdoor pavilion equipped with a full kitchen, picnic tables and outdoor furniture overlooking Jonathan Creek.

 Photo: Mabry Mill by Gary Johnson, Public Domain